VirtualFox0/gatsby-plugin-cookiehub-banner/README.md

     {
         resolve: `gatsby-plugin-cookiehub-banner`,
         options: {
-            // Your cookiehub widget ID.
-You can find the widget ID in the CookieHub tab "Your script" of the appropriate widget.
-The ID is part of the CookieHub URL: https://cookiehub.net/cc/YOUR_COOKIEHUB_ID.js
+            // The ID is part of the CookieHub URL: https://cookiehub.net/cc/YOUR_COOKIEHUB_ID.js
             cookieHubId: "YOUR_COOKIEHUB_BANNER_ID",
             // Optional parameter (default false) - Use new v2 API.
             cookieHubV2Api: false
             // Categories configured with CookieHub
             categories: [
             {
-                categoryName: 'analytics', // Unique id of the category which you can set in CookieHub categories.
+                categoryName: 'analytics', // Unique id of the category which is set by Cookiehub.
-                cookieName: 'gatsby-plugin-google-analytics-gdpr_cookies-enabled' // Custom cookie name
+                cookieName: 'gatsby-plugin-google-analytics-gdpr_cookies-enabled' // Your custom cookie name },
-            },
             {
                 categoryName: 'marketing',